jonush/apollo-backend/README.md

   <summary>POST /survey-questions</summary>

-  [Create a new survey question.
-The database will create the question first if it noes not yet exist in the database.]
+  Create a new survey question.
+The database will create the question first if it noes not yet exist in the database.
+If no `question_id` is given, the question will first be created.
+The question object is needed so that the db can create the question before creating the survey question if the question does not yet exist.

   Expected Request Body: